drush-ops/drush/commands/make/README.txt

     core = 6.x

+### API version

+The make file must specify which Drush Make API version it uses.
+This version of Drush Make uses API version `2`

+    api = 2

 ### Projects

 An array of the projects to be retrieved.
 Each project name can be specified as